What is Yasmin?

-Yasmin can be used by woman who is older than 18 years old, is sexually active and requires an effective method to prevent pregnancy.
+Yasmin can be used by women who are older than 18 years old, sexually active and require an effective method to prevent pregnancy.

 - Allergic to any of its ingredients.
-Consider to use another way of contraception.
+Consider using another way of contraception.

 - Older than 35